Approximately EFX Allocations for Indivisible Chores: Four or More Agents

-where the last inequality holds because $X_j$ contains at least one item that is large to agent $i$, and there are at most $n-2$ items that are not included in $M_i^- \cup L_i$, all of which are small to agent $i$. \end{proof}
+where the last inequality holds because $X_j$ contains at least one item that is large to agent $i$. } \end{proof}

-\paragraph{Remark.} A few difficulties arise when we try to extend the ideas we develop for three agents to general number of agents.
+\paragraph{Remark} A few difficulties arise when we try to extend the ideas we develop for three agents to general number of agents.
 First, for a large number of agents, it is no longer feasible to classify agents depending on how many large items they have because there are too many cases.
 Instead, our new algorithm removes the large items of each agent, and treats all agents as ``small agents''.
-Second, even if all agents have no large items, i.e., $L_i = \emptyset$ for all $i\in N$, it is not clear how to extend the Round Robin Placement algorithm (Lemma~\ref{lemma:two-small}) to compute $O(n)$ subsets with upper and lower bounded costs for general number of agents.
-To get around this, we borrow existing results for the PROP1 allocation of goods, and show that when items are small to the agents, we can partition the items into $O(n)$ bundles such that the ratio between the costs of any two bundles is bounded by $3n^2$.
+Second, even if all agents value all items small, i.e., $L_i = \emptyset$ for all $i\in N$, it is not clear how to extend the Sequential Placement algorithm (Algorithm~\ref{alg:RRP}) to compute $O(n)$ subsets with upper and lower bounded costs for general number of agents.
+To get around this, we borrow existing results for the PROP1 allocation of goods, and show that when items are small to the agents, we can partition the items into $O(n)$ bundles such that the ratio between the costs of any two bundles is bounded by $3n^2-n$.